Our goal: All Vancouverites are engaged in active living and have incomparable access to nature

-Find Vancouver sports fields, courts, golf courses, ice rinks, fitness centres, pools, water parks, marinas, community centres, and gyms.
+Find fields, courts, golf courses, ice rinks, fitness centres, pools, water parks, marinas, and community centres.

 Greenest City is a bold initiative that addresses Vancouver's environmental challenges.

 Our plan provides a vision for how people and goods move in and around Vancouver for the next 30 years.

 Visit one of our stunning parks, gardens, and beaches.

 Take a look at the types of recreational activities we offer in Vancouver, from swimming to pottery.